dell-asm/dell-ciscoucs/docs/ciscousc_modify_serviceprofile_boot_policy_readme.md

 # --------------------------------------------------------------------------
 # Access Mechanism
 # --------------------------------------------------------------------------

-   This module uses the  Ruby Rest Client Gem ( Version 1.6) to interact with the Ciscousc.
+   This module uses the  Ruby Rest Client Gem ( Version 1.6) to interact with the Cisco UCS.

 # --------------------------------------------------------------------------
 # Supported Functionality
 # --------------------------------------------------------------------------

-- modify serviceprofile boot policy
+- Modify Serviceprofile Boot Policy

 # -------------------------------------------------------------------------
 # Functionality Description
 # -------------------------------------------------------------------------

-    It assigns an existing boot policy to the service profile.
-If you choose this option, Cisco UCS Manager displays the details of the policy.
+    This method assigns an existing boot policy to the service profile.
+If a user selects this option, the Cisco UCS Manager displays the details of the policy.

 # -------------------------------------------------------------------------
 # Summary of Parameters.
 # -------------------------------------------------------------------------
-    bootpolicyname - Name of the boot policy which user wants to modify. bootpolicyorganization - Source boot policy path.
+    bootpolicyname - This parameter defines the name of the boot policy that is to be modified. bootpolicyorganization - This parameter defines the source boot policy path. ensure -
-    ensure -
         value: modify
-    bootpolicydn - It's a combination of bootpolicyorganization and bootpolicyname.
-Either user have to provide value of bootpolicydn or values of bootpolicyorganization and bootpolicyname  as an input. serviceprofilename -  Name of the service profile which user wants to apply. serviceprofileorganization - Source service profile path.
-    serviceprofiledn - It's a combination of serviceprofileorganization and serviceprofilename.
-Either user have to provide value of serviceprofiledn or values of serviceprofileorganization and serviceprofilename as an input.
+    bootpolicydn - This parameter is a combination of the  bootpolicyorganization and the bootpolicyname.
+Either a user is required to provide the value of bootpolicydn or the values of bootpolicyorganization and bootpolicyname  as an input. serviceprofilename -  This parameter describes the name of the service profile that is to be applied. serviceprofileorganization - This parameter describes the source service profile path. serviceprofiledn - This parameter defines a combination of the serviceprofileorganization and serviceprofilename.
+Either a user is required to provide the value of the serviceprofiledn or the values of serviceprofileorganization and serviceprofilename as an input.

 # -------------------------------------------------------------------------
 # Parameter Signature
 # -------------------------------------------------------------------------

 transport_ciscoucs { 'ciscoucs':